 The Irish are rightly famed for their friendly and jovial welcome, so as a single traveller you’ll soon have a raft of new friends in Dublin.
 What Dublin lacks in the attractiveness-stakes, it makes up for with its character and heart.

-Walking tours are a great way to get to know a city, and I really recommend joining one for Dublin, as it is small enough that you won’t be left exhausted.
+Walking tours and outdoor activities in Dublin are a great way to get to know the city, and I really recommend joining one, as Dublin is small enough that you won’t be left exhausted.
 Of course, at the end of the day, the pub will be a-calling you and you can expect to feel right at home the minute you order your pint of Guinness.